 How do you teach your child to handle everyday stress?

 Let’s face it – stress is a part of life.
 And babies can get stressed too.
-Just as you can feel stressed sometimes, babies can get stressed when their needs are not met.
-When babies get stressed too often, it can be harmful to their health.
+Just as you can feel stressed sometimes, babies can get stressed when their needs are unmet.
+When babies get stressed too often, it can harm their health.
 Our brains begin to learn how to deal with stress when we’re young, and too much stress early may set a pattern for the way we deal with it later in life.

 You know it when you feel it.